 A cloud data warehouse is a type of database that's hosted on the internet, which allows users to rapidly store and query large volumes of structured or unstructured data.

-In this comprehensive guide, we'll explore the fundamentals of how cloud data warehouses work, the advantages they offer businesses and the technology behind them.
+In this comprehensive guide to streaming data too, we'll explore the fundamentals of how cloud data warehouses work, the advantages they offer businesses and the technology behind them.
 We'll also explain in detail how these innovative databases compare to traditional on-premise solutions.
 Read on to learn everything you need to know about cloud data warehouses!

 What is a Cloud Data Warehouse?